Skip to content

 • The notice will be published at the end of the latest issue and will appear on the table of contents (TOC).

 The Royal Society participates in the CrossMark initiative from Crossref to provide a standard way for readers to locate the current version of a piece of content.
-By applying the Crossmark logo Royal Society is committing to maintaining the content it publishes and to alerting readers to changes if and when they occur.
+By applying the Crossmark logo Royal Society is committing to maintaining the content it publishes and to alerting readers to changes if they occur.

-Clicking on the logo will tell you the current status of a document and may also give you additional publication record information about the document.
+Clicking on the logo will tell you the status of a document and may also give you additional publication record information about the document.

 Author name changes after publication